anneemorgan/anneemorgan.github.io/_posts/2022-07-22-integrating-EBM.md

+---
+layout: post
+title: "Integrating EBM with collection development"
+date: 2022-07-22
+---

-I've been thinking about how important it is to deliberately align library collection development policies with the tenets of evidence-based medicine.
+I've been thinking about how important it is to deliberately align medical library collection development policies and practices with the tenets of evidence-based medicine.

 The CREW weeding manual outlines a series of criteria, abbreviated as "MUSTIE," for weeding: misleading, ugly, superseded, trivial, irrelevant, elsewhere.
 "Superseded" and "irrelevant" are key here.